 Sections 10.24.010 Plan adopted.

+10.24.020 Wheeled all-terrain vehicle operation on county roads.

 10.24.010 Plan adopted.
 The board of county commissioners adopts the Kittitas County All-Terrain Vehicle Action Plan.
 (Res.
+75-67, 1975).

+10.24.020 Wheeled all-terrain vehicle operation on county roads.

-75-67, 1975). with the additional requirement that wheeled all-terrain vehicles have head lights that are utilized at all times,
+The operation of wheeled all-terrain vehicles, as described in RCW 46.09, with the additional requirement that wheeled all-terrain vehicles have head lights that are utilized at all times, shall be allowed on county maintained roads that have posted speed limits of 35 miles per hour or less.